 This guide will teach you some of the most famous French landmarks and what you can expect from each of them.
-The Eiffel Tower, Arc de Triomphe, Notre Dame Cathedral, Sacre Coeur Basilica, Mont Saint Michel Abbey – these are just a few famous landmarks in France that make for an unforgettable experience.
+The Eiffel Tower, Arc de Triomphe, Notre Dame Cathedral, Sacre Coeur Basilica, and Mont Saint Michel Abbey are famous landmarks in France that make for an unforgettable experience.

 But if you think those are the only most visited landmarks in France, you’re in for a surprise.
-This country is filled with a ton of history both old and new.
-Whether you’re looking for history or culture, there is something here for everyone.
+This country is filled with a ton of old and new history.

 Most Famous France Landmarks to Visit